ZmURL customizes Zoom link previews with images & event sites – TechCrunch

 Surprisingly, there doesn’t seem to be any other tools for customizing Zoom call links.
 Zoom paid enterprise customers can only set up a image and logo-equipped landing page for their whole company’s Zoom account, not for specific calls.
 For now, ZmURL is completely free.
 But the co-founders are building out an option for hosting paid events that collect entry fees on the RSVP site while ZmURL takes a 5% cut.

 Next, ZmURL wants to add the ability to link your Zoom account to its site so you can spawn call links without leaving.
-It’s also building out always-on call rooms, recurring events, organizer home pages for promoting all their calls, an option to add events to a public directory, email marketing tools, and integrations with other video call platforms like Hangouts, Skype, and FaceTime.
+It’s also building out always-on call rooms, recurring events, organizer home pages for promoting all their calls, an option to add events to a public directory, email marketing tools and integrations with other video call platforms like Hangouts, Skype and FaceTime.

 Pontis says the biggest challenge will be learning to translate more of the magic and business potential off offline events into the world of video calling.
 There’s also the risk that Zoom will try to intercede and force ZmURL to desist.
 But it shouldn’t, at least until Zoom builds all these features itself.
 Or it should just acquire ZmURL.